UndedInside/BinKey-Teensy/README.md

 This can type uppercase, lowercase, numbers, and special characters.
 'Delete' can also be sent, but I haven't tried any other mod keys like that.
 If you give it a try, let me know the results

+## Troubleshooting:
+### It's typing the wrong characters?
+When flashing the keyboard with teensyduino, make sure to set the right keyboard layout with "Tools > Keyboard layout".
+Make sure this matches your computers keyboard layout to ensure you type the characters you're expecting.

+### Sometimes it types nothing?
+Unfortunately not every character is supported by the Teensy's Keyboard library.
+You can get a list of supported keys on the Teensy's website [here](https://www.pjrc.com/teensy/td_keyboard.html).
+I haven't yet taken the time to map out the supported keys but it's on my todo list.

 ## TODO:
 * Document the building stage better.
 Add pictures, maybe film a video
 * Upload the updated PCBs.
 Test those first.